The COVID-19 Vaccine Supply Chain

 - Agility.
 The presence of any supply chain vulnerabilities indicate companies should pursue supplier substitutes and maximize portability of goods in the case of a disaster.

 Multisourcing and geographic manufacturing network diversification are all-around best practices for supply chain resilience.
 In this case, COVID-19 manufacturers will need to expand beyond single sources of supply to prevent widespread disruption in the event of flooding.

 Increased visibility of flood risk is a good idea for homeowners, too.
-Find out the flood risk of your property.
+Talk to your agent about your flood risk today!